 Vaultz Locking Utility Box

-SentrySafe Personal Security Safe
+SentrySafe Fireproof Safe

-13. Tool Kit
+13. Tool kit

 In order to fix things around the house, you need the necessary tools at your fingertips.
 It’s just not practical to borrow a tool from your neighbor every time something needs fixing.
+(Plus, you don’t want to become the Homer Simpson of the neighborhood.)

 Stanley Homeowner’s Tool Kit